 Every year or two Spoto offers a very unique trip somewhere in the world.
 In 2015 a small group from the club went to Kenya and Tanzania to enjoy an African Safari.
 Future plans call for a trip to Sicily to enjoy a number of food and wine opportunities.

 With Stuart’s background in engineering and his passion for wine – he and a friend came up with an idea as an ad-on to the Coravin (a device that allows one to extract wine from the bottle without having to pull the cork).
 This device requires the use of capsules containing argon gas – the capsule must be replaced once it has been used a select number of times.
-Enter the Vino Argo – a much bigger “capsule” if you will – think of a Scuba Tank but smaller.
+Enter the Vino Argo – a much bigger “capsule” if you will; think of a Scuba Tank but smaller.

 The Vino Argo easily connects to the Coravin allowing one to keep pulling wine for many times without having to often replace the standard capsules.
 It is a useful addition to the Coravin, especially for those who have personal cellars and restaurant or retail outlets with a tasting presence who often need to go pull from bottles while alleviating the hassle and expense of constantly needing to replace the capsules.

-Most of the Spoto wine is sold direct to consumer – but the wine is available at a number of select locations in Napa Valley including on the wine list at Auberge du Soleil and Lucy’s at Bardessono in Yountville.
-Tastings are held in Rutherford with Stuart and are for serious wine enthusiasts.
-For more information and to join their wine club, please visit: www.spotowines.com
+Most of the Spoto wine is sold direct to consumer, but the wine is available at a limited number of locations in Napa Valley including on the wine list at Auberge du Soleil and Lucy’s at Bardessono in Yountville.
+Tastings are held either at the winery in Sacramento or in Rutherford with Stuart and are for serious wine enthusiasts.
+And the wines are poured during several tastings within Napa Valley each year including Premiere Napa Valley, Auction Napa Valley and the Taste of Oakville, a gathering of wineries and producers in Oakville pouring their wines for the wine trade.
+The Spoto Wines have also been poured at the Taste of Oakville at Carnegie Hall.

 Thank you for such a lovely review of our wines!